ericoporto/ags-manual-wiki/AdvancedRoomFeatures.md

 your scene so when the character walks under it they get brighter, or if a wall is shading the character from the light they can get darker.

-You can alternatively use a colour tint for the region.
-If you select this, then you can enter Red, Green and Blue values as numbers from 0-255, which reflect the colour you want the area to be tinted to.
+You can alternatively use a color tint for the region.
+If you select this, then you can enter Red, Green and Blue values as numbers from 0-255, which reflect the color you want the area to be tinted to.
 The Amount setting determines to what extent characters will be tinted, and is from 0-100.

-**NOTE:** Light levels only work when the character's graphic is at the same colour depth as the background (i.e. a 256-colour character in a hi-colour game won't get lightened).
+**NOTE:** Light levels only work when the character's graphic is at the same color depth as the background (i.e. a 256-color character in a hi-color game won't get lightened).

-**NOTE:** In a 256-colour game, only darkening areas (light level < `100%`) will work.
-Also, depending on the room palette the quality of the darkening will vary in 256-colour games.
+**NOTE:** In a 256-color game, only darkening areas (light level < `100%`) will work.
+Also, depending on the room palette the quality of the darkening will vary in 256-color games.

 **NOTE:** Light levels affect characters and objects, depending on the "UseRoomAreaLighting" setting for each one.
 They do not affect overlays